jkmrto/website/content/posts/docker-with-erlang-distributed.md

 end
 ```

+It is important to note this:
+- The strategic used by libcluster is `Cluster.Strategy.Epmd` which relies on epmd to get connected the different hosts.
+- They have been specified three nodes to get connected.

-We can launch the three instances in local and to check how the nodes are automatically beeing connected.
+Let's launch the three instances in local and to check how the nodes are automatically connected.

 ```Elixir